 Figure 25.
 An example of how the ABI will scan the CONUS region routinely within an hour (i.e., 1 image every 5 minutes).

 Figure 26.
-An example of how the current GOES imager routinely scans the CONUS region every 15 minutes, except that during a full disk scan there is a 30 minute gap.
+An example of how the current GOES imager routinely scans the CONUS region every 15 minutes, except when a full disk is being scanned there is a 30 minute gap.

 ABI Band Differences